Guidelines for telephony

 As a manager, you are responsible for ensuring that:

 - The university’s procured telephony provider is used.

 - Phones with accessories are purchased through the purchasing portal Wisum.

 - The approved guidelines are applied.

-- Equipment that is no longer used is handled according to Karolinska Institutet’s action plan for the environment and sustainable development, sustainable IT.
+- Equipment that is no longer used is handled in accordance with Karolinska Institutet's environmental policy.

 For telephony administrators

 As a telephony adminstrator, you are responsible for:

 - Being the information channel between your own department and the IT Division regarding telephony.